 Inside: Learn some easy ways to narrow your choices with these 5 tips for choosing the right bathroom tile for anything from kid bathrooms to your master bathroom.

 Lately I’ve been up to my ears in choosing bathroom tile.
 We are smack in the middle of renovating the kids bathroom and I’ve also been helping my aunt who is completely renovating all three of her bathrooms at (almost) the same time.

 That means that in the last few months I’ve selected tile for 4 bathrooms.
-One in my own home and 3 in my aunt’s home.
-Selecting tile for someone else has taught me a lot about how to explain how to select tile for your bathroom and I’ve come up with 5 tips that I hope will help you if you ever decide to tackle your bathroom.
+One in my own home and three in my aunt’s home.
+Selecting tile for someone else has taught me a lot about how to explain how to select tile for your bathroom.
+I’ve come up with 5 tips for choosing the perfect tile that I hope will help you if you ever decide to tackle your bathroom.

 So here are my 5 tips for choosing bathroom tile…